-Focusing entirely on ACoS, marketers and advertising managers often let this metric solely guide their decision-making.
+Focusing only on ACoS, marketers and advertising managers often let this metric guide their decision-making.
 Unfortunately, managing your ad budget to a specific ACoS will not necessarily produce the most profit.

 In this article, you’ll learn why you shouldn’t fall for the trap of trying to improve ACoS at the expense of everything else.